 There is a caveat where most of us get caught – we often confuse our metabolic machinery by chewing into carbs when it is enjoying and biting into fat.
 This is why we need to plan our meals in such a way that our body can enjoy both without intermingling the macro nutrients.
 Because unlike a hybrid car; our body doesn’t run on a switch.
 You just can’t switch off a metabolism and shift to next.
 It follows certain processes which takes time with hormonal/bacterial/enzymes indulgence/reactions, and it is not as quick and simple as a switch.
 Of course, your engine may require rewiring/rewinding before it could start shuttling between two metabolic pathways effortlessly.

-Example: People can survive hunger strike of weeks!
+Example: People can survive hunger strike for weeks!
 How is it possible when we can’t even skip lunch?
 Think….

 And so, me being me, I continue my study because I can see the results.
 Of course, I am learning every day but after diving deep into the physiology of metabolic pathways and organ functions, I am certain that my fundamentals are accurate.
 It is only then that I started working with clients.